mognog/three-and-webgl-demo/README.md

 3. The network processes the input and generates predictions
 4. The 3D visualization shows the data flowing through the network
 5. The UI displays the prediction results with probability bars

+> **Important:** The neural network in this demo uses a simplified simulation model rather than a fully trained TensorFlow.js model.
+The predictions are approximated for demonstration purposes.

 ## Project Structure